Why blog? Blogging is underestimated; there are multiple benefits of blogging. It is an effective way to grow a business

 Therefore search engines rank good content.

-When people think about a blog they often only think about written content, but a blog is so much more.
-It’s a place to host photos, illustrations, video and sound too.
+When people think about a blog, they often only think about written content, but a blog is much more.
+It’s a place to host photos, illustrations, graphs, video and audio.

-I suggest you start with the written word, it’s one powerful medium.
+Start with the written word; it’s one powerful medium.

 How content helps a website

 A domain name is another word used to mean ‘website address’.
-The word domain encompasses everything that is hosted there – website, blog, shop and media.
+The word domain encompasses everything hosted there – website, blog, shop and media.

 An up to date, well used, popular and trusted domain is ranked higher by search engines.

-The way a search engine calculates this is through SEO factors such as backlinks (incoming links from other sites), click through rates, value, security, longevity, social shares and consistency.
+A search engine calculates this through SEO factors such as backlinks (incoming links from other sites), click-through rates, value, security, longevity, social shares, and consistency.

-To grow a business online it is necessary to expand the reach of a domain.
+Grow a business by expanding the reach of a domain.
 The best way to do that is using an extension of a website – a blog.

 Make the domain visible by targeting multiple key phrases within one industry.

-Create and host worthwhile, original content to teach, entertain or inspire an audience.
-With each valuable article the domain will become stronger.
+Create and host useful, original content to teach, entertain or inspire an audience.
+With each valuable article, the domain will become stronger.

-A blog is a way to reach out to people and convert them to clients.
-This is known as inbound marketing or search engine marketing.
+A blog is a way to reach out to people and convert them to clients – known as inbound marketing or search engine marketing.